This site will provide information to help reduce the risk of falls in older adults.

 • Keep a phone within reach

-• Be aware that long robes, trousers and night gowns as these can cause trips and falls
+• Be mindful of loose and long sleeves, trousers and night gowns as these can cause trips and falls

-• Wear safe and proper both indoors and outdoors
+• Wear safe and proper footwear that fits well

 • Consider a personal alarm or “buddy system”